Iraq : Safety by City

-- Weather - Climate in Iraq is mostly mild, though extremes to both ends can occur.
-Average temperature in Iraq can range from higher than 48 degree C in July and August to below freezing in January.
+- Weather - The climate in Iraq is mostly mild, though extremes to both ends can occur.
+The average temperature in Iraq can range from higher than 48 degrees C in July and August to below freezing in January.
 It receives plenty of precipitation, mostly within a period between December and April.
 Rain is more abundant in the mountainous region.

 - Airports - Baghdad International Airport, formerly referred to as Saddam International Airport, is Iraq's largest and main international airport.
 It is located about 16 km west of downtown Baghdad.

 - Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Iraq, since it covers not only the costs medical problems but also theft and loss of valuables.

 Average High/Low Temperature